cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 The next release of Kotlin, 1.3, is really near!
 Among the several features, I really enjoyed one that will allow library developers to write cleaner and better code: Kotlin contracts.

-In this blogpost we'll see definitions, syntax and examples for Kotlin contracts.
+In this blog post, we'll see definitions, syntax, and examples for Kotlin contracts.
 But first, let's start with a problem.

 # The Problem